Balfour Project is committed to protecting your privacy. We ensure that all your personal information is held securely and safely.

 The data we gather also helps us to send you information such as a receipt for a donation, an event ticket, or an update from us that may be of importance to you.

-With your consent, we will also use your email address to contact you every month or so with an e-newsletter that contains information about our latest news, forthcoming events, and ongoing fundraising campaigns
+We will also use your email address to contact you from time to time with an e-newsletter that contains information about our latest news, forthcoming events, and ongoing fundraising campaigns.

-Our policy is to email you only if you have said that you want electronic communication from us.
+Our policy is to email you if you have said that you want electronic communication from us or you have registered for one of our events.
 This is in accordance with the Privacy and Electronic Communication Regulations (PECR).
 All our emails will offer you the chance to unsubscribe.

 Security, retention and deletion of data